Home Buyer Training

 Click Here for construction Camera

-AHDC Renovating of Arbelo and Longview Terrace Apartments in April
+AHDC Renovated Arbelo and Longview Terrace Apartments in 2014

-The Alexandria Housing Development Corporation (AHDC) began renovating the Arbelo (Bashford Lane) and Longview Terrace (Seay Street) Apartments in April 2014.
-All 75 units at these garden-style properties will be substantially rehabilitated at a total cost of more than $65,000 per unit, and the renovated units will be ready for occupancy by early fall.
+The Alexandria Housing Development Corporation (AHDC) renovated the Arbelo (Bashford Lane) and Longview Terrace (Seay Street) Apartments in 2014.
+All 75 units at these garden-style properties were substantially rehabilitated at a total cost of more than $65,000 per unit.

 Office of Housing Welcomes Beauregard Relocation Coordinator